Charles A. Adeogun-Phillips: Regional and domestic legal career

+Since 2017, Charles has been retained by the Asset Management Corporation of Nigeria (AMCON), to trace and recover over $14 billion Dollars, currently owed to the Government of the Federal Republic of Nigeria (FRN), following its acquisition in 2011, of non-performing loans from some of the country’s ailing commercial banks.

+In 2016, Charles was appointed by the Attorney General of the Federal Republic of Nigeria, to lead unprecedented investigations and trials of multiple high-ranking judicial officials in Nigeria, including a then-serving Justice of the Supreme Court of Nigeria, Sylvester Ngwuta, JSC (now deceased).
+However, facing unwarranted political interference and misuse of prosecutorial powers, Charles decided to step down from these cases in 2017.

+Despite these challenges, Charles's dedication to eradicating corruption within Africa has not waned.
+He continues to champion for the efficient return of illicitly obtained public assets to the victim countries.
+Presently, he serves as the Vice-Chairman of the Board for Integrity Initiatives International (III), a Boston-based NGO.
+In this role, he actively supports the creation of an International Anti-Corruption Court, further emphasizing his commitment to global anti-corruption efforts.

 In June 2010, following his distinguished UN career, Charles returned to private practice and founded Charles Anthony (Lawyers) LLP, a cross-border firm of legal practitioners in Lagos and London, with specialisation in international criminal and human rights law, complex white-collar crime, and international asset recovery matters.
 He is currently admitted to practice as list counsel before several international and regional courts including the International Criminal Court (ICC), the Special Tribunal for Lebanon (STL), the United Nations Residual Mechanism for International Tribunals (UNMIT) and the African Court on Human and People’s Rights in Tanzania (AfCHPR).
 Since 2018, he has served as the International Criminal Court Bar Association’s focal point for Nigeria.